OpenSettings/open-settings-docs/docs/v1/index.md

 ### 🔹 Resolving Settings Without Dependency Injection

 If you need to access settings outside of DI, use `SettingsProvider.GetLocalSettingOrDefault<T>()`.
-This method returns the setting if found or falls back to the default value if not available.
+This method returns the setting if found or falls back to the default value (which, in our case, is `null`).

 ```csharp
 using OpenSettings;